sensu/sensu-go-workshop/lessons/operator/12/README.md

 ## Discussion

-In this lesson
+In this lesson we learned the basics of Sensu Assets – a cross-platform packaging and distribution solution for Sensu plugins.
+We covered the most common Asset operations, including registering new assets, mirroring assets, and packaging custom scripts as assets.

 ### Why Not OCI-compliant Containers?

 Many Sensu users have inquired about the reasoning behing Sensu Assets as a packaging format in place of something like [OCI-compliant container images][oci images] (e.g. Docker images).
-The short answer is that container images require a runtime to be installed, which is a heavy external dependency.
+The short answer is that running container images require a runtime to be pre-installed, which is a heavy external dependency.
 Furthermore, container support on non-Linux platforms is somewhat limited.
 In contrast, Sensu Assets can be supported by any ["mostly POSIX-compliant" operating system][posix] with zero external dependencies.